 Back in the day, at least we’d do some homework before we turned up at a client!

 The value proposition of paying $1,800 a day for a junior guy from a big four firm is outdated and hasn’t been disrupted for a long time.
 It’s a traditional sector with traditional ways of working.
 But things are changing fast with the gig economy and organisations being open to use experienced contractors or small firms for work that they don’t need a big brand name for.

 My vision, which is the vision for Meetig8, is to create an alternative means for companies to source risk talent, get better value and a better service at the same time.
-This means having a technology platform where we connect Australian businesses with risk and compliance independent contractors and small boutique firms.
-Through Meetig8, businesses can usually get a consultant with about four to five times the experience of a junior from a big four firm for a fraction of the cost.
+This means having a technology platform, run by a team who specializes in managed it services, where we connect Australian businesses with risk and compliance independent contractors and small boutique firms.
+Through computer support and services, businesses can usually get a consultant with about four to five times the experience of a junior from a big four firm for a fraction of the cost.

 It wasn’t too difficult a decision to leave a stable job and launch a business; I’m still in risk management, so it’s not a quantum shift.
 I’d come to a point in my life where I wanted to make a difference and use the rest of my career to build something that will significantly benefit many businesses and contractors out there.